mossblaser/place-and-route-interchange-format/README.md

 After this, these files are supplied an allocation algorithm which produces a further file:

-* `allocations.json`: For each vertex, gives the chip resources allocated to it.
-Optionally, allocations may be described seperately for each resource type in files named `allocations_resourcename.json`.
-The internal file format is identical.
+* `allocations_resourcename.json`: One file per resource type.
+Gives the resource range allocated to each vertex.

 Next, these files are supplied to a routing algorithm which produces another new file: